 Most of the test automation interview questions are centered on the framework you develop, so it is recommended that you create and understand your test framework thoroughly.
 When I am interviewing, and the candidate has answered my question on the framework, I also prefer asking language specific question (core java in my case).

-The questions starts from basics of java to writing the logic of some basic scenario like –
+The questions start from basics of java to write the logic of some basic scenario like –

 - How would you extract a set of text from a given line?